mcwarman/blog/content/posts/2024-05-31-opening-pull-request-links-from-terminal.md

   pr = "!f() { www-browser $(cat .git/pull-request-url); }; f"
 ```

-The end of thew new workflow now looks like this, with the added bonus of working both on GitHub and Bitbucket.
+The end of my new workflow now looks like this, with the added bonus of working both on GitHub and Bitbucket.

 ```shell
 git ph